ancinpet/java-middleware-practice/README.md

-# java-middleware-practice
+# Practice for architecture of middleware class
-Java - architecture of middleware practice
+Some basic implementation of middlewares in Java EE